 15.5.1 - How does your State Party plan to use the data?

-Revision of priorities/strategies/policies for the protection, management and conservation of heritage Updating management plans Awareness raising Improve the States Party implementation on the Convention
+Revision of priorities/strategies/policies for the protection, management and conservation of heritage Updating management plans Reporting for other conventions/conservation mechanisms Improve the States Party implementation on the Convention

 15.6.
 Timing and resources